Palm Beach Chess

 It is the player’s responsibility to know how to set their own clock for the time controls of the event.

 It is the player’s responsibility to be aware of United States Chess Federation tournament rules and procedures.
-We suggest our curriculum text: Become A Chess Champion (Definitive Edition) for our essential rule knowledge explanation.
+We suggest our curriculum text: Become A Chess Champion (Definitive Edition) for our essential rule knowledge explanation for all of our Florida Chess tournaments.

 Players in the tournament cannot have an electronic device on their person while games are in progress.
 Cell Phones are to be off and in a bag or on the table by your board face down for the length of the game (this includes smart watches and any device that could be used to gain assistance).
 If you have an electronic device you need for medical reasons please speak with us prior to the start of round one to alert us of this as any electronic device will be seen as suspicious without prior warning.